Book overview

 Creating Intelligence and Selves

-Predictive models, attention mechanisms, and inferential processes.
+Predictive models, Markov blankets, and inferential processes.
 Creates intelligence and the self.

 • Markov blankets